DanielRivasMD/dotfiles/README.md

 ## License

-This project is licensed under the terms provided in LICENSE.
+This project is licensed under the terms provided in [LICENSE](LICENSE)

 ## Credits

 Crafted by Daniel — built for clarity, modularity, and speed.